top of page

 Wedding Suit Singapore: When to Book

 If your wedding is on the calendar, now is the right time to start.
-Visit our Services page to see the full range — bespoke suits, bespoke shirts, and coordinating pieces for the whole day — and get in touch to arrange your first consultation.
+Visit our Services page to see the full range — bespoke suits, bespoke shirts, and coordinating pieces — and get in touch to arrange your first consultation.
 We come to you, anywhere in Singapore.

 Commission it properly.
 You’ll wear this suit for the rest of your life.